apachecom/grammar_improved_index/README.md

 where:

-- "positions_file" is a file with the patterns to locate NOT separated by a line jump; The patterns must have length = max_len
+- "pattern_file" is a file with the patterns to locate NOT separated by a line jump; The patterns must have length = max_len

 The rest of the parameters are the same as for the extraction